There was an error loading online featured schools

 Online classes are rated similarly to traditional classes.
 In 2015, 71% of surveyed academic leaders rated online education as good or better than traditional face-to-face instruction given through on-campus classes.

 Employment data from the Bureau of Labor Statistics highlights the accelerated growth of jobs that require a college education.
-During the last 10 years, new jobs that require a college degree or certification dramatically outpace the growth of jobs that have no requirement or only require a High School diploma.
+From 2018-2028, new jobs that require a college degree or certification are expected to dramatically outpace the growth of jobs that have no requirement or only require a High School diploma.

 A survey by the Bureau of Labor Statistics found that for workers 25 years of age and older, a growing percentage have a college degree equaling an associate, bachelor’s, or higher.